wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  You can easily unit test this logic separately.

-		  It follows the SRP, which leads to simpler maintenance and program comprehension. #space
+		  It follows the SRP, which leads to simpler maintenance and program comprehension. #ñspace
 		- -
 		- -
 		- Notification Pattern